Conservation Reserve Program (CRP)

 Want to lean about lake biology and what you're testing for?

-Visit our new lakes monitoring website where you can find training videos, helpful articles and a Limnology Primer to learn about lake mixing, trophic states, and much more.
+Visit RMB’s new lakes monitoring website where you can find training videos, helpful articles and a Limnology Primer to learn about lake mixing, trophic states, and much more.
 Visit www.rmbel.info/primer/

 Want to find your lake testing results?

-Check out our new online database to get your results, run trend analysis, and get lake reports.
-Results will be posted in our online database 7-7 0 days after sample collection.
+Check out RMB’s new online database to get your results, run trend analysis, and get lake reports.
+Results will be posted in on RMB’s online database 7-10 days after sample collection.
 Visit www.rmbel.info/data/

 Lake sampler training will be held May 2nd at Public Works (West Room) from 1:00 - 3:00.
 If you would like to be sampling this year, please update your contact information, or notify Danielle with any changes.
 If your lake will have a new sampler, make sure their contact information is updated as well.

-In previous years, these were the lakes sampled: Brophy, Carlos, Chippewa, Darling, Geneva, Ida, Irene, Latoka, Le Homme Dieu, Lobster, Mary, Miltona, Pocket, Rachel, Smith, Stowe, Stony, Vermont, and Victoria.
+In previous years the lakes sampled in Douglas County include: Brophy, Carlos, Chippewa, Darling, Geneva, Ida, Irene, Latoka, Le Homme Dieu, Lobster, Mary, Miltona, Pocket, Rachel, Smith, Stowe, Stony, Vermont, and Victoria.
 No samples were taken from Cowdry.